Argentina national under-20 football team: 1979: The first world title

 Argentina did not participate in the first FIFA World Youth Championship in Tunisia, but appeared at the next edition held in Japan.
-The team, coached by César Luis Menotti with the help of Ernesto Duchini (who had previously chosen the players and working with them), won the tournament, showing a fine style of play consisting of high possession of the ball, diverse kinds of passes, dribbling, a solid defense and a powerful offensive line that scored a total of 20 goals in the tournament.
+The team, coached by César Luis Menotti with the help of Ernesto Duchini (who had previously chosen the players and worked with them), won the tournament, showing a fine style of play consisting of high possession of the ball, diverse passing, dribbling, a solid defense and a powerful offensive line that scored a total of 20 goals in the tournament.
 Diego Maradona and Ramón Díaz were the team's most notable players.
-The tournament was also the first official championship played by Maradona in a national team.
-After his frustration of 1978, Maradona made the most of his performances during the tournament, being the best player of the team due to his passing moves, dribblings to rivals, his accuracy to shot free kicks and the six goals he scored.
+The tournament was also the first official championship played by Maradona for the national team.
+After his frustration of 1978, Maradona made the most of his performances during the tournament, being the best player of the team due to his passing moves, dribbling, accuracy with free kicks and the six goals he scored.

 Before every match, Diego played with the ball, putting it on his neck or his shoulders while the Japanese people couldn't stop applauding him.
 When I would see this, I would say to myself: "Wow, and the show hasn't even started yet".